derberg/manage-files-in-multiple-repositories/README.md

 # GITHUB_EVENT_NAME is the name of the event that triggers the event
 GITHUB_TOKEN=token GITHUB_EVENT_NAME=push GITHUB_EVENT_PATH="../test/fake-event.json" GITHUB_REPOSITORY="lukasz-lab/.github" npm start
 ```

-## Known Limitations/Hardcodes

-* Action looks for file changes only in `.github/workflows` because it intends to support only global workflows and not any files.
-This is, of course something that can be changed.
-Please create an issue to discuss this change further.
-* Action assumes that when triggered by **push** event, it has information only about one commit.
-It is very common for many projects and organizations to merge only of single commit or merging and squashing commits into one.
-If you see a need to support multiple commits on a **push** event, please open an issue and describe your use case and expected behavior.
-* Action requires you to provide `files_to_ignore` as you need to remember to put there the name of the workflow file where you use this action.
-Yes, you need to manually provide the file's name as I [did not find](https://github.community/t/how-can-i-get-the-name-of-the-workflow-file-of-the-workflow-that-was-triggered/145216) a nice way how, in the workflow, I can access information about the name of the workflow file.
-The only idea I have, which is not the best and requires some additional effort, is to read `GITHUB_WORKFLOW` variable and then read the workflow files' contents to match the name.
-I hope you have something better.

 ## Debug